AIR announce huge 'Moon Safari' UK outdoor show at Halifax Piece Hall – days before Glastonbury

 Kicking off next week, the tour will commence with an opening show in Geneva on February 24, before continuing throughout the month with shows in Milan, Vienna and Antwerp.
 Other shows include performances across Spain, Italy, France, Ireland, Poland, Portugal, the Netherlands, Belgium and more, and will close with a slot at Medastadt Open Air in Austria on July 23.

-Three London shows are also included: one at the London Coliseum on March 24 and two back-to-back dates at the Royal Albert Hall on May 30 and 31.
+Three London shows are also included: one at the London Coliseum on March 24 and two back-to-back dates at the Royal Albert Hall on May 30 and 31, as well as a lot at the Southampton Summer Sessions on June 27.
 Visit here for a full list of upcoming shows and buy any remaining tickets here.

 Last year, Air announced a 25th anniversary vinyl reissue of ‘Moon Safari’.
 They also celebrated 20 years of its 2001 follow-up ’10 000Hz Legend’ with a reissue in 2021.